nic-asdd-lms/infra/README.md

 Steps to run:

+1. Install minikube and skaffold
-1.Install minikube and skaffold, if not available 2.Enable ingress addon and start minikube using the following command, if not done already
+2. Enable ingress addon using the following command

         minikube addons enable ingress

-3.Clone this repository using the following command
+3. Clone this repository

         git clone https://github.com/nic-asdd-lms/infra.git

-4.Clone all other repositories in the NIC ASDD LMS
+4. Clone all other repositories in the NIC ASDD LMS

         git clone https://github.com/nic-asdd-lms/admin-portal.git

-5.Start minikube using the following commands
+5. Start minikube and set up the docker environment variables

         minikube start --driver=docker
         eval $(minikube -p minikube docker-env)

-6.Using following command note down output and add to host file (e.g. 192.168.49.2 lms.nic.in)
+6. Run the following command and note down the minikube ip address

         minikube ip

+7. Edit the hosts file to add the ip mapping for the minikube ip address (e.g. 192.168.49.2 lms.nic.in)

         sudo nano /etc/hosts

+8. Start skaffold

         skaffold dev

-7.Open browser and go to required url, for example: <https://lms.nic.in/>
+9. Open browser and go to url mapped in the hosts file, for example: <https://lms.nic.in/>
-8.In case of browser warning page being displayed, type string "thisisunsafe" on the browser window to get pass the browser warning
+10. In case the browser displays a warning page, bypass it by typing the string "thisisunsafe" on the browser window

 Refer: <https://skaffold.dev/>